Affiliate links on Android Authority may earn us a commission. Learn more.

 - Fitness, sleep, and stress tracking

-The first Huawei Watch GT received great praise for its fitness tracking abilities.
+The first HUAWEI Watch GT received great praise for its fitness tracking abilities.
 This sequel easily lives up to its predecessor, with a similarly precise array of sensors for detection and tracking.
 This watch is a capable fitness tracker, despite its business-leaning style.
-The GPS signal was always accurate (tested by comparing to Google Maps in distance and to my Moto 360 Sport in speed), as was the elevation reading, which should ensure precise workout tracking.
+The GPS signal was always accurate (tested by comparing it to Google Maps in distance and to my Moto 360 Sport in speed), as was the elevation reading, which should ensure precise workout tracking.

 Heart rate sensors are typically hit-and-miss on wearables, and the Watch GT 2 is no exception.
 If you really want accurate heart rate monitoring I’d recommend you go in for a Polar H10, Wahoo Tickr X, or something that mounts to your chest for higher accuracy than a smartwatch.
 It’s a shame I couldn’t really rely on the heart rate readings, because a lot of the other metrics of the GT 2 seemed to hold water, including things like distance and elevation, which I compared with known, accurate sources of information on the trails/coastal paths where I tested the watch.